kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 still alpha in 1.37 and would expand the first implementation.
 The hierarchical API with Phase-1 lowering is a smaller, testable first step.

+**Embed the upstream `v1alpha3` controller building blocks directly in the LWS `v1` Go types.** This removes explicit conversion code, but it also couples the persisted stable CRD schema to an alpha dependency that may remove or redefine fields.
+The LWS feature gate cannot waive compatibility for existing stored objects.
+LWS-owned structs with field-by-field conversion are selected instead.

 **Drive WAS from LWS labels instead of a typed `spec.scheduling` field.**
-Well-known labels on the LWS (and optionally on leader/worker templates) could opt into replica gang, topology, or disruption behavior so the controller still compiles Workload and PodGroup objects without embedding pre-GA `scheduling.k8s.io` types in the LWS v1 API.
-That would avoid CRD schema churn if the WAS building blocks change before they graduate.
-It is not the primary API because labels cannot represent the LWS/replica/leader-worker hierarchy, union-typed policy, topology lists, disruption modes, or shared claims without an unbounded stringly-typed vocabulary; validation and immutability become ad hoc; and Job and JobSet already compose the standard building blocks.
-A later switch from labels to a typed field would still be a user-facing migration, which this KEP's alpha `spec.scheduling` gate is meant to absorb.
+Well-known labels on the LWS (and optionally on leader/worker templates) could opt into replica gang, topology, or disruption behavior so the controller still compiles Workload and PodGroup objects with an even smaller typed API surface.
+The selected design already avoids embedding pre-GA `scheduling.k8s.io` types by owning the LWS schema, so labels do not provide an additional compatibility boundary.
+They are not the primary API because labels cannot represent the LWS/replica/leader-worker hierarchy, union-typed policy, topology lists, disruption modes, or shared claims without an unbounded stringly-typed vocabulary, and validation and immutability become ad hoc.
+A later switch from labels to a typed field would still be a user-facing migration.